rockroman/PP3_The_Coach/README.md

 ### Options menu 1

-- provide 2 options for a user to proceed or exit a program
+- Provide 2 options for a user to proceed or exit a program
 - user story covered: 17,16,12,2
 <details>